nanome-ai/nanome-lib/doc/source/ui.rst

 Plugin Menu Creator
 ^^^^^^^^^^^^^^^^^^^

-In order to make menu creation easier, we provide a tool called Pluginator.
+In order to make menu creation easier, we provide a tool called StackStudio.

 .. todo::
     Write how to integrate plugin menu creator menus in a plugin